MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-csharp-winui-3.md

 ## Add a templated control to your app

 To add a templated control, click the **Project** menu in the toolbar or right-click your project in **Solution Explorer** and select  **Add New Item** .
 Under **Visual C#->WinUI** select the **Custom Control (WinUI)** template.
 Name the new control "BgLabelControl" and click *Add*.
-This will add two new files to your project. `BgLabelControl.cs` contains the code-behind for the control.

-## Update the code behind file
+## Update the custom control C# file

-In the code behind file, BgLabelControl.xaml.cs, note that the constructor defines the **DefaultStyleKey** property for our control.
+In the C# file, BgLabelControl.cs, note that the constructor defines the **DefaultStyleKey** property for our control.
 This key identifies the default template that will be used if the consumer of the control doesn't explicitly specify a template.
 The key value is the *type* of our control.
 We will see this key in use later when we implement our generic template file.

 ```csharp
 public BgLabelControl()